Things to Do

 The East Bay Regional Park District and local trail systems offer everything from paved paths to serious hikes:

-- Lafayette-Moraga Regional Trail — 7.6 miles, paved, flat
+- Lafayette-Moraga Regional Trail — 7.6 miles, paved, flat, perfect for bikes and strollers

 - Briones to Mt.
-Diablo Trail — Connects regional parks
+Diablo Trail — Connects regional parks, more serious hiking

 Entertainment